 Make sure you keep yourself warm by dressing for the weather if you live in colder climate regions, that is in the northern parts of the Northern Hemisphere or in high altitude areas.
 Pack some spare fully charged batteries and formatted spare memory cards.
 Have warm drinks and snacks if you will be spending a lot of time outside photographing the skies.

 Once you are done shooting your comet images, you will need to post process them to bring all the details out of them.
 Post processing single images would be similar to post processing night sky images and there is no single way this can be done as images are taken under different light and atmospheric conditions.

 Here are some basic adjustments you can make:

-- Adjust the white balance if you did not get it right in camera.
-Keep it real and do not go for odd colours.
+- Adjust the white balance if you did not get it right in the camera.
+Keep it real and do not go for odd colors.

 - Apply lens profile corrections if required and remove any vignette.

 - Straighten and crop to the desired frame.